 - 1. 1959 Survivor Allowance Indexed Level.
 The provisions of Section 21574.5 of the California Public Employees' Retirement Law shall apply to safety employee members. - Pre-Retirement Optional Settlement 2 Death Benefit.
-The provisions of Section 21548 of the California Public Employees Retirement Law (Pre-Retirement Optional Death Benefit) shall be applicable to safety employee members of the Law Enforcement Unit. - B.D.
-For "Classic Member" Miscellaneous EmployeesMiscellaneous Members.
+The provisions of Section 21548 of the California Public Employees Retirement Law (Pre-Retirement Optional Death Benefit) shall be applicable to safety employee members of the Law Enforcement Unit. - D. For "Classic Member" Miscellaneous Employees.
 The following provisions are applicable to County miscellaneous employees in the Law Enforcement Unit whose classifications are so designated by their CalPERS member category. - Retirement Formula: The County contracts with CalPERS to provide the 3% at 60 (Tier 1) retirement formula for all miscellaneous employees hired before August 23, 2012 as set forth in California Government Code Section 21354.3.
 For employees hired on or after August 23, 2012 who are classic members as defined, the County contracts with CalPERS to provide the 2% at 60 (Tier 2) retirement formula as set forth in California Government Code Section 21353. - 2.
 Retirement Benefit Calculation Period: The County's contract with CalPERS provides for the "Single Highest Year" retirement benefit for which "classic member" employees hired prior to August 23, 2012 in the unit are included per Government Code section 20042.
 The retirement benefit is based on the highest annual compensation for the one year during the employee's membership in CalPERS.
-For employees hired on or after August 23, 2012 who are classic members as defined, final compensation will be based on the highest annual average compensation earnable during the three consecutive years of employment immediately preceding the effective date of his or her retirement or any other three consecutive year period chosen by the employee as set forth in Government Code section 20037. - 3.
-Payment of Employee/Member Contribution: Classic members pay their 8% (for employees in the 3% at 60 formula) and 7% (for employees in the 2% at 60 formula) Member Contribution.
-The County has adopted the CalPERS resolution in accordance with IRS Code section 414(h)(2) to ensure that the employee contribution is made on a pre-tax basis. - E. For "New Members" (Miscellaneous Employees) As Defined By the Public Employees' Pension Reform Act of 2013 (PEPRA) - I. Retirement Formula: Unit members who are defined as "new members" under the PEPRA, are covered by the 2%@ 62 formula (Tier 3) provided for by the Public Employees' Retirement Law at Government Code section 7522.20(a).
+For employees hired on or after August 23, 2012 who are classic members as defined, final compensation will be based on the highest annual average compensation earnable during the three consecutive years of employment immediately preceding the effective date of his or her retirement or any other three consecutive year period chosen by the employee as set forth in Government Code section 20037.